 When you are packing for your children, plan their outfits for each day and place them in packing cubes.
 One packing cube per child - you can fit so much into them!
 After the clothes are worn, simply place them back in a designated packing cubes.
 You can label the bags for different occasions, marking them off as 'dirty' when they have been used.
 This way, getting them dressed each morning is quick and easy, with the added bonus of having a clothes-free floor and a jump start on the post-holiday washing.

 Have you ever experienced the terror of losing your plane tickets?
 Even if they were in your hand the whole time?
 We've all had our mini meltdowns in the check-in line at the airport.
-One sure way to ease the stress of keeping track of your itinerary paperwork is to make several copies and pack them in each piece of luggage, or you can take photos of all your documents and store them in your iphones, tablets and laptops.
+One sure way to ease the stress of keeping track of your itinerary paperwork is to make double copies and pack them in and out of luggage, or you can check in online and have them on your iPhones, Smart Phones and tablets.
 You can relax knowing that you will always have a back up.

 If you would like to keep your children entertained on long flights while, at the same, create some lasting memories, why not pack a journal that the whole family can add to?
 It doesn't take up much space and will serve as a great memento of your family trip for years to come.
 It's also a great way to tackle the post-holiday blues on the flight home.